A symposium. (Weigh in!)

 John Ehrett

-Taoism and Mere Christianity
+Taoism and Mere Christianityjohnbrewereberly

 The Lord of the Rings is like Caravaggio – high contrast, drama, and tenebrous lighting as symbols for morality’s definition and simplicity.